MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/FinancialServices/RetailBankingCoreDataModel/Account.md

 ---
-title: Account in Retail Banking Core Data Model - Common Data Model | Microsoft Docs
+title: Account in RetailBankingCoreDataModel - Common Data Model | Microsoft Docs
 description: Business that represents a customer or potential customer.
 The company that is billed in business transactions.
-author: GithubUser
+author: cdm-publisher
+ms.service: common-data-model
 ms.reviewer: deonhe
-ms.topic: reference
+ms.topic: article
-ms.date: 10/28/2021
+ms.date: 3/3/2023
-ms.author: matgos
+ms.author: cdmditeam
 ---

-# Account in Retail Banking Core Data Model
+# Account in RetailBankingCoreDataModel

-Business that represents a customer or potential customer.
-The company that is billed in business transactions.
+Business that represents a customer or potential customer\.
+The company that is billed in business transactions\.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/FinancialServices/RetailBankingCoreDataModel/Account.cdm.json" target="_blank">GitHub</a>.